Readiness Action Plan

 High-readiness multinational headquarters

-The Multinational Corps Northeast Headquarters (HQ MNC-NE) located in in Szczecin, Poland provides a high-readiness capability to command forces deployed to the Baltic States and Poland, if so required.
+The Multinational Corps Northeast Headquarters (HQ MNC-NE) in Szczecin, Poland provides a high-readiness capability to command forces deployed to the Baltic States and Poland, if so required.

 Established by Denmark, Germany and Poland, HQ MNC-NE has four main tasks: